jkapila/featuregen/docsrc/installation.rst

 Compilation
 ============

-There is presently no need to compile **sourcecodes**, as it's written entirely in python.
+There is presently no need to compile **featuregen**, as it's written entirely in python.

-Has this changed...?
-If so then I dont like the color of the code block.

 .. _dependson: